 - Prevents and controls patches and discolouration in lawns caused by lawn diseases.

 - No mess, no measuring

 Hire a Lawn Care Expert

-However, if you have a major problem and the disease has taken over your entire lawn, Bayer Garden Lawn Disease Control might not be strong enough.
+However, if you have a major problem and the disease has taken over your entire lawn, Provanto Garden Lawn Disease Control might not be strong enough.

 How to Prevent Fusarium Patch and Snow Mould From Occurring (or Re-Occurring)

 I’ve said it time and time again, on this website…